thunderbirdtx/thunderbird-api/README.md

 ## What is Thunderbird?

-Thunderbird is a lightweight infrastructure project designed to help bots and wallets optimize their Ethereum transactions.
+Thunderbird is a lightweight infrastructure project designed to help bots, dApps and wallets optimize their Ethereum transactions.
 It includes:

 - A private gas-aware API
 - Open-source SDKs for bots/devs